Friends of the Dorothy Neal White Collection

 Cousin Betty’s page in the Southland Times.
 Later The pen and

-owed something to our activities and is of course dedicated
+pencil girls owed something to our activities and is of course dedicated

 to the ” writers and artists of Cousin Betty’s page, Southland Times,